KevinSteele2/Blackjack-Project-C/README.md

 ## Building the project

 To build the project, you must have GCC installed on your system.
-Then, you can use the provided makefile to compile.
-The name of the executable will be 'playbj'.
+Navigate to the directory you have the project downloaded in.
+Then, you can use the provided makefile to compile, just type 'make' into the terminal.
+The name of the executable will be 'playbj' or 'playbj.exe'.

-To run it, use the following command: './playbj'
+To run it, use the following command: './playbj' or './playbj.exe'.

 ## Details